 Unlocking Africa’s franchising potential

-FNB’s Franchise Leadership Summit held yesterday in Johannesburg, gave franchisors, franchisees and leading business owners the opportunity to do just that.
+FNB’s Franchise Leadership Summit held yesterday in Johannesburg allowed franchisors, franchisees and leading business owners to do just that.

 “Africa is for patient money, don’t take shortcuts”